jfainberg/self_dialogue_corpus/README.md

-# The Self-dialogue Corpus
+# The Self dialogue corpus
-This is an early release of the Self-dialogue corpus.
+This is an early release of the Self-dialogue corpus containing 24,165 conversations containing 3,653,313 words across 23 topics.

 ### Using the data
 * `corpus` contains the raw CSVs from Amazon Mechanical Turk, sorted by individual tasks (topics);
-* `blocked_workers.txt` lists workers who did not comply with the requirements of the tasks;
+* `blocked_workers.txt` lists workers who did not comply with the requirements of the tasks, these are omitted by default;
 * `get_data.py` is a preprocessing script which will format the CSVs into text, along with various options (see below).

 #### `get_data.py`